ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 $$F^{-1}(public\_key) \neq private\_key$$

-This is because it is a non-injective, surjective function, wich means that the function in not inversible.
-Put simply, to one public key, might correspond several private keys (see picture below).
+The use of elliptic curves render impossible the task of finding the inverse.
+This is because it is a non-injective, surjective function.
+Put simply, it means that to one public key, correspond several private keys (see picture below).

 ![Image taken from wikipedia.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic1.png' | relative_url }})

-Now, there's technically no grounded reason why you would replace elliptic curve with something else, as they are pretty solid.
-But anyways, I was reading the book, I couldn't help myself, I needed ot try designing this $F$ with neural networks.
+Now, there's technically no grounded reason why you would replace the elliptic curve by something else, as is a pretty solid solution to that problem.
+But anyways, as I was reading the book, I couldn't help myself, I needed to try to desig this function $F$ with a neural networks, just for the beauty of it.

+***

-To design such a function $F$, I had to keep two important properties in mind:
+To design such a function, I had to keep two important properties in mind:
 - $F$ needs to be deterministic
 - $F$ needs to be highly non-linear

 For me, neural networks are all about non-linearities.
-Each neuron consist in applying a non-linear function to its inputs (see picture below).
-But as one clearly see, the function of a neuron is purely deterministic, which is what you want for the design of $F$.
+Each neuron consist in applying a non-linear function to its inputs.
+From the picture below, one carn clearly see that the function of a neuron is purely deterministic, which is what you want for the design of $F$.
+A given input will always give you the same output.
 However, if you take only one neuron, you can crack it open, as it is completely reversible.
+To one input, always correspond one input.

-Now put them in cascade, as in a deep neural network, and these neurons create an intricate and very complex successions of filters, totally blurring your input space.
+Now let's say the each input (x1, x2, x3) of the previous figure, is itself the output a neuron.
+And eventually, put many layers of neurons in cascade, to obtain a deep neural network.
+Well these neurons now create an intricate and very complex successions of filters, which totally blurry your input space.
+Meaning, you can't deduce the input anymore.

 ![The artificial neuron is a mathematical simplification of a biological neuron, composed of an activation function f (here we use the step function).
 The neuron receive a weighted (W) sum of inputs (x), such that it's output is y=f(x, W).
 Note that the action of the neuron is completely deterministic.
 Moreover, one neurone alone is also inversible.
 Image from the author.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic2.png' | relative_url }})